-A provision in the Federal Regulations [CWA §303(d)(4); CWA §402(o); 40 CFR Part 122.44(1)] that requires a reissued permit to be as stringent as the previous permit with some exceptions.
+A provision in the Federal Regulations [CWA §303(d)(4); CWA §402(o); 40 CFR Part 122.44(l)] that requires a reissued permit to be as stringent as the previous permit with some exceptions.

-- ✓ Limitations in this operating permit for the reissuance of this permit conform to the anti-backsliding provisions of Section 402(o) of the Clean Water Act, and 40 CFR Part 122.44. - Information is available which was not available at the time of permit issuance (other than revised regulations, guidance, or test methods) and which would have justified the application of a less stringent effluent limitation at the time of permit issuance. - Ammonia as N. Effluent limitations were re-calculated for Ammonia using new DMR data and new ecoregional pH and Temperature data.
+- ✓ Limitations in this operating permit for the reissuance of this permit conform to the anti-backsliding provisions of Section 402(o) of the Clean Water Act, and 40 CFR Part 122.44. - o Information is available which was not available at the time of permit issuance (other than revised regulations, guidance, or test methods) and which would have justified the application of a less stringent effluent limitation at the time of permit issuance. - Ammonia as N. Effluent limitations were re-calculated for Ammonia using new DMR data and new ecoregional pH and Temperature data.
 The Department previously followed the 2007 Ammonia Guidance method for derivation of ammonia limits.
 However, the EPA's Technical Support Document for Water Quality-based Toxic Controls (TSD) establishes other alternatives to limit derivation.
 The Department has determined that the approach established in Section 5.4.2 of the TSD, which allows for direct application of both the acute and chronic wasteload allocations (WLA) as permit limits for toxic pollutants, is more appropriate limit derivation approach.
 Using this method for a discharge to a waterbody where mixing is not allowed, the criterion continuous concentration (CCC) and the criterion maximum concentration (CMC) will equal the chronic and acute WLA respectively.
 The WLAs are then applied as effluent limits, per Section 5.4.2 of the TSD, where the CMC is the Daily Maximum and the CCC is the Monthly Average.
 The direct application of both acute and chronic criteria as WLA is also applicable for facilities that discharge into receiving waterbodies with mixing considerations.
 The CCC and CMC will need to be calculated into WLA with mixing considerations using the mass-balance equation.
-The newly established limitations are still protective of water quality. - o The Department determines that technical mistakes or mistaken interpretations of law were made in issuing the permit under section 402(a)(1)(b). - The previous permit indicated "There Shall Be No Discharge of Floating Solids or Visible Foam in Other Than Trace Amounts" under each table.
+The newly established limitations are still protective of water quality. - Total Residual Chlorine (TRC).
+The previous permit included final effluent limitations of 17 μg/L as a daily maximum and 8 μg/L as a monthly average.
+Effluent limits were recalculated and are consistent with the current Missouri Water Quality Standard for Total Residual Chlorine, resulting in final effluent limitations of 15 μg/L as a daily maximum and 10 μg/L as a monthly average.
+The newly established limitations are still protective of water quality and this determination will be reassessed at the time of renewal. - o The Department determines that technical mistakes or mistaken interpretations of law were made in issuing the permit under section 402(a)(1)(b). - The previous permit indicated "There Shall Be No Discharge of Floating Solids or Visible Foam in Other Than Trace Amounts" under each table.
 The statement was not evaluated against actual site conditions therefore, this general criteria was re-assessed.
 It was determined that this facility does not discharge solids or foam in amounts which would indicate reasonable potential, therefore the statement was removed.
 Each general criteria was assessed for this facility.